The Ellis Semigroup of a Generalised Morse System: Substitution Dynamics Background

+An important object associated to a minimal dynamical system is the maximal equicontinuous factor.
+In some informal sense, it shows the system's simplest underlying structure.
+We give the necessary definitions to introduce it rigorously.

-\begin{defn}[factor/extension/almost one-to-one extension] We say that a dynamical system $(Y,S)$ is an \emph{extension} of a dynamical system $(X,T)$ if and only if there exists an onto continuous map $\pi:Y\rightarrow X$ such that $T\circ \pi=\pi\circ S$, i.e. which commutes with the group action.
-In this case, we call $(X,T)$ a \emph{factor} of $(Y,S)$.
+We say that a dynamical system $(Y,T)$ is an \emph{extension} of a dynamical system $(X,T)$ if and only if there exists an onto continuous map $\pi:Y\rightarrow X$ such that $t\circ \pi=\pi\circ t$ for all $t\in T$.
+In this case, we call $(X,T)$ a \emph{factor} of $(Y,T)$, and the map $\pi$ will be called a \emph{factor map}.
 This extension is \emph{almost one-to-one} (or almost automorphic) if and only if the restriction of $\pi$ to a residual set is one-to-one.
-An extension is called \emph{almost $k$-to-one} if and only if there is a point $y\in Y$ such that $\pi^{-1}(y)$ is a singleton. \end{defn}

-An important type of factor of a minimal dynamical system is the maximal equicontinuous factor.